Javier-Nieves/stock-sprout/README.md

 - **Profit** value, which is money difference between Invested and Current + all dividends and deals profits from before
 - **Day change** of one's portfolio in $ and %

 Next is the *search field*.
-User can fill in a company's ticker to see its name, price and analytics’ Target Price and Analysis.
+User can fill in a company's ticker or name to see its name, price and analytics’ Target Price and Analysis.
 When the company is searched UI will show "buy" and "sell" buttons, alongside two fields for the deal's price and amount.
 Stock Sprout is not a broker, so a user can *"buy"* a stock for any price, which allows to add their old deals to the table.
 Other method of using the app is to create a test portfolio for beginners in investment.

 Once bought, stocks are added to the user's DB and main-table.
 Companies' metrics are updated once in 120 seconds and will be displayed in the table upon refreshing the page.
 Top 5 cells will be automatically updated as well.